dfleta/grpc-tourism-receptive/README.md

 A "tourism" receptive system based on **gRPC** (Google remote procedure call framework), implementing the **observer GoF design pattern**, and **test driven development (TDD)**, written in **Java**.

-By using **protocol buffers** we serialize structured data. gRPC exchange those data between multiple services in different environments, in a **microservices** style architecture.
+Structured data can be serialized by using **protocol buffers**. gRPC exchanges those data between multiple services in different environments, in a **microservices** style architecture.

 A project for personal learning and then teaching my students.
-Some test code from gRPC boilerplate - [gRPC Java Basics](https://grpc.io/docs/tutorials/basic/java/ "gRPC Java Basics") and [grpc Examples](https://github.com/grpc/grpc-java/blob/master/examples/README.md "gRPC examples on github") , testing clients and servers- has been included in the `test.org.elsmancs.grpc` package.
+Some test code from gRPC boilerplate - [gRPC Java Basics](https://grpc.io/docs/tutorials/basic/java/ "gRPC Java Basics") and [grpc Examples](https://github.com/grpc/grpc-java/blob/master/examples/README.md "gRPC examples on github") , testing clients and servers- has been included.

 ## User Stories